Kittysplit/kittysplit-blog/_posts/2016-08-31-split-testing.md

 ![_config.yml]({{ site.baseurl }}/images/2016-08-test-results.png)

 As you can see, the winner is almost twice as likely to be clicked on as the next candidate.
 That’s pretty good data for such a “cheap” test!

-We’ll be using this method extensively for our next project, [HelloBudget](http://hellobudget.co), where call-to-actions play a much bigger role.